RewardsCentral

 and United Kingdom (Rewards Central).
 The company was founded by Bob Cheng in Sydney, Australia, in 1999.
 EmailCash was ranked 40th in Business Review Weekly's Fast 100 index for 2004.

 Operation

-The company is based on a reward program, the company rewards members with points when they perform certain tasks.
+The company was based on a reward program, the company rewards members with points when they perform certain tasks.
 These include participation in market research surveys, completion of promotional offers, a daily 'Quick Survey' and visiting specified websites.